-Visual Studio - Format XML attributes on seperate lines
+Visual Studio - Format XML attributes on separate lines

 Text Editor -> XML -> Formatting section Attributes